vzell/vagrant-multihost-provisioning/README.md

 #[]

 # This configuration section configures a list of VirtualBox VMs which should be created by Vagrant.
-# Every host specification starts with the `hostname` the machine should have.
-The hostname will be set on boot.
+# Every VM specification starts with the virtual machine name `vm_name`.
+This name is also shown in
+# the Oracle VM VirtualBox Manager GUI for the VM name.
 # In case of `multihost environments` and Ansible provisioning in `ansible_local` mode
-# the Ansible controlhost MUST be the LAST list entry.
+# the Ansible control VM MUST be the LAST list entry.
 # Defaults to `ansiblehost`.
 # Example:
-#   - hostname: node1
+#   - vm_name: node1
-#   - hostname: node2
+#   - vm_name: node2
-#   - hostname: ansiblehost      # Ansible controlhost MUST be the last list entry in multihost environments
+#   - vm_name: ansiblehost   # The Ansible control VM MUST be the last list entry in multihost environments

-# For EVERY host specification you can optionally have a hash of options which correspond
+# For EVERY VM specification you can optionally have a hash of options which correspond
 # to the same named options from the global section.
 Options from the global section will be OVERWRITTEN
-# when specified here, EXCEPT for `vm_options`, `vm_shared_disks` and `vm_disks` in which case the options are MERGED.
+# when specified here, EXCEPT for `vm_options` and `vm_disks` in which case the options are MERGED.
 # Additionally there exist the following NEW options:

+# hostname:
+# This is the actual hostname for the underlying VM.
+The hostname will be set on boot.
+# Defaults to the value of `vm_name` if NOT set.
+# Example:
+#   hostname:  master-one.192.168.33.7.xip.io

 # private_networks:
 # Vagrant `private networks` allow you to access your guest machine by some address that is not publicly